ai-abhishekdey/Utils/Docker_commands/README.md

 ```

-### Command to commit a container’s file changes or settings into a new image
+### Command to commit a container’s file changes or settings into a new image:

 * docker [commit](https://docs.docker.com/engine/reference/commandline/commit/)